Paris Musee des Automates or Paris Automaton Museum

 So you are invited to discover the weird, wonderful and strange machines that are mechanical toys and masterpieces, where you can make them come alive through an interactive system that allows you to push buttons to get each and everyone animated, just as they were designed to be, often with some very surprising results.

-Visiting the Musee des Automates Museum
+Visiting Paris Musee des Automates

 The cost of entry as of 2018 is €14 per person and €10 for children aged between 3 and 12, but free to those under the age of three, yet this is actually a combined ticket cost for you to also be able to enjoy the Musee de la Magie at the same time.